 What is the Alternative Minimum Tax (AMT) and Do I Have to Pay It?

 As the name says, it’s an “alternative” tax.
 It’s calculated at the same time as your regular taxes.
-If the alternate method results in a higher tax, the difference between it and your standard tax bill is the AMT.
-Taxpayers who fall under the AMT pay an average of $2,000 in additional federal income taxes than they would without this alternative tax.
+If the alternate method results in a higher tax, the difference between it and your regular tax is the AMT tax - the extra tax you'll pay.

-TurboTax will calculate this as you’re doing your taxes and let you know if you owe this tax.
+TurboTax will calculate this tax as you’re doing your taxes and let you know if you owe this tax.
+If you have the AMT tax, it will be on your Form 1040, line 45.
+Your return will also include Form 6251 that shows the calculations for your AMT tax.

-Unfortunately, there are no definitive guidelines for avoiding the AMT.
+Unfortunately, there are no definite ways for avoiding the AMT.
 It's determined by multiple factors, but most likely you won’t be affected.

 If you would like a heads-up before you file, we can help.
-TurboTax offers a quick and easy way to learn if you'll be affected by the AMT using our free tax calculator, TaxCaster2014.
-It estimates what your 2014 taxes are likely to be, whether you will owe AMT and how much.
+TurboTax offers a quick and easy way to learn if you'll be affected by the AMT using our free tax calculator, TaxCaster2015.
+It estimates what your 2015 taxes are likely to be, whether you will owe AMT and if so, how much.

-Taxpayers who have higher than average incomes, are married and have more than two children, own a home and live in a state with high incomes taxes, such as California, New York and Michigan.
+Taxpayers, who have higher than average incomes, are married and have more than two children, own a home and live in a state with high incomes taxes, such as California, New York and Michigan, may be subject to AMT tax.

 The AMT affects such taxpayers because it won't let them count certain deductions that would otherwise lower their taxes, such as dependents or children, state income taxes, property taxes, interest on second mortgages or home-equity loans and high medical expenses.